GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/complementing-wp-cli/en.md

   https://mysite.com/graphql/)
 ```

-## Multiple results via `@export`
+## Retrieving multiple results at once

 In the previous examples, we only produced a single user ID.

-With the use of extensions, we can also produce multiple user IDs, with a single GraphQL query:
+With the use of extensions, we can retrieve multiple user IDs by executing a single GraphQL query:

 - We remove the `pagination` argument from the query, as to retrieve the list of all the users with Spanish locale
 - We export a list of the user IDs, under dynamic variable `$userIDs`